akaterra/apidog/readme.md

 Defines "root" type for the request.

-Used when request contains primitive value, array of primitive values or array of **@apiParam** definitions.
+Used when the request contains a primitive value, an array of primitive values or an array of **@apiParam** definitions.

 Example:
 ```